pydongery/blog/_posts/2025-05-01-variadic-switch.md

 }
 ```

-While the `inline` keyword's more interesting use is to collapse multiple functions or variables of multiple translation units into one entity with one address ([dcl.inline/6](https://standards.pydong.org/c++/dcl.inline#6)) and therefore sidestep what would otherwise be ODR violations ([basic.def.odr](https://standards.pydong.org/c++/basic.def.odr)), some compilers actually honor `inline` as an ignorable optimization hint ([dcl.inline/2](https://standards.pydong.org/c++/dcl.inline#2)).
+While the `inline` keyword's more interesting use is to collapse multiple definitions of functions or variables in different translation units into one entity with one address ([dcl.inline/6](https://standards.pydong.org/c++/dcl.inline#6)) and therefore sidestep what would otherwise be ODR violations, some compilers actually honor `inline` as an ignorable optimization hint ([dcl.inline/2](https://standards.pydong.org/c++/dcl.inline#2)).
 For example Clang raises the inlining threshold slightly.

 Unfortunately it is not possible to force inlining in a portable way.
 However, most compilers have special keywords or attributes for this very purpose.